jasondeglint/tf2-full_opencv_on_rp4_32bit/README.md

 Setting up tensorflow 2.0, Kivy and OpenCV on Ubuntu 20.04 server and Raspberry Pi 4 (arm64)

-# step 1: Download Ubuntu Server 20.04.2 LTS
+# Step 1: Download Ubuntu Server 20.04.2 LTS
 link: https://ubuntu.com/download/raspberry-pi

-Note: Do not download the 20.10 desktop version as it does not suppport tensorflow at the moment.
+Note: Do not download the Ubuntu 20.10 desktop or server version as it does not suppport tensorflow at the moment.
+You must download and use Ubuntu 20.04 for the Raspberry Pi.

 In bash run:

 `$ source step0_setup.sh`

 # Step 2: Install TensorFlow 2.2